M720111120126/OleanderJS/README-English.md

 }
 ```

-Note: The `isDaytime` function has already been defined using JS in the Oleander section.
+Note: The `isDaytime` function has already been defined in JS in the Oleander section.
 It returns true during the day and false at night.

-The button can be seen during the day, but it will disappear when opened at night.
+You can see the button during the day, but you can't see it when you open it again at night.

 #### 4.2 Page Calling